DIAGNijmegen/website-pathology/content/pages/people.md

-title: People of the Computational Pathology Group
+title: Members of the Computational Pathology Group
 template: people

 <!---